Bigeard cap

 The Bigeard cap (casquette Bigeard) is a field cap worn by the French Army and several others.
-It was allegedly invented by French General Marcel Bigeard to replace the colorful and less practical colored headgear worn by the French Army in its war in Indochina.
+It was allegedly invented by French General Marcel Bigeard to replace the colorful and less practical colored headgear worn by the French Army in First Indochina War.

+Overview

 The Bigeard is a cloth field cap with a short cloth peak.
 Originally produced in lizard, it was later produced in olive green and various camouflage patterns to include, forest, and desert.
 The cap is more of a peaked sidecap and is available with or without neck flaps for sun protection.